Greetings from our little part of the world, in the Upstate of South Carolina to be exact.

 What drove us to living a simple life.

-Have you ever had the feeling that the world was closing in around you, that you wanted to run and hide and find a place where you could be alone?
+Have you ever had the feeling that the world was closing in on you, that you wanted to run and hide and find a place where you could be alone?
 Well, that was us six years ago and is what drove us to living a simple life.

 At that time, my husband and I ran a successful web hosting and design company.
 We loved our customers, but we were on call 24 hours a day.
-The rat race of keeping up with the latest technology, along with living in the city was so far from our up-bringing that the culture shock finally got the better of us.
-It was a hard decision to sell our business, our home and give up our security, but in the end we knew we had to make a drastic change and make it quick.
+The rat race of keeping up with the latest technology, along with living in the city was so far from our upbringing that the culture shock finally got the better of us.
+It was a hard decision to sell our business, our home and give up our security, but in the end, we knew we had to make a drastic change toward living a simple life quickly.

 We lost some friends; upset many of our clients, shocked our family, and it took us a year to make any sense of what we wanted to do next.
 We took a year off and planned the changes we were going to make.
 We knew that if we didn’t change the path we were on, one of us was going to an early grave.
 I had terrible stomach problems from the stress, and it took a year for Craig to key down from being on call for ten years.